lombardpress/lombardpress-schema/docs/critical.md

 </app>
 ```

-This will only work, if the `rdg` in question represents one witness or two witness with identical variation AND correction.
+This will only work if the `rdg` in question represents one witness or two witnesses with an identical variation AND correction.

 Thus, if there is another witness with an identical `rdg` but no correction, then this variation needs to be recorded in a separate reading.

-In this case, a processor could be expected, to recognize any `add` `del` or `subst` element within a `varation-substance` and automatically produce the kind of note that would otherwise be manually written in a `witDetail`.
+In this case, a processor could be expected, to recognize any `add`, `del`, or `subst` element within a `variation-substance` and automatically produce the kind of note that would otherwise be manually written in a `witDetail`.

 Such a note might look like: